Homestrife/HomestrifeStageEditor/README.md

-HomestrifeLevelEditor
+HomestrifeStageEditor
 =====================

-Level Editor for Homestrife
+Stage Editor for Homestrife